mvab/annotate_rsids_and_liftover/README.md

 ## Summary

-This repo contains workflow / scripts for:
+This repository contains workflow / scripts for:

-(1) annotating GWAS with rsIDs (e.g in regenie output, when only CHR and GENPOS columns are present)
+(1) annotating GWAS with rsIDs (e.g. in regenie output, when only CHR and GENPOS columns are present)

 (2) performing liftover of genome build (38 <--> 37)